jbpranov2204/Code_Tool/README.md

-# AI-Powered Resume Analyzer
+# Atom - AI Code Analyzer and Reviewer

-A smart recruitment platform that leverages Gemini AI API to match candidates' resumes with job requirements.
-The system evaluates applicants, determines their eligibility, and provides interactive feedback.
+An intelligent development platform that leverages AI to automatically review and debug code.
+The system boosts development efficiency and provides instant guidance through a conversational AI assistant.

 ## 🌐 Live Demo